Fremantle for Families – How to Spend a Day in Fremantle with the Family

 We’ve spent a lot of time in Freo over the years, renting apartments for several months at a time while we wrote up our Lonely Planet Perth and Western Australia guidebooks.
 My sister and her children would meet us at The Esplanade Park where we’d catch up as we watched the kids play before ambling down to the Boat Harbour for fish and chips.

-Our guide to Fremantle for Families
+Our Guide to Fremantle for Families

 Getting there by boat is half the fun

+One of the best things about Fremantle for families is getting there.
 Fremantle lies at the mouth of the Swan River, so while you can take the train there from Perth’s CBD, it’s much more fun to arrive by boat.
 Captain Cook Cruises’ The Fremantle Explorer (A$38 adult, $21 child, $95 family) departs Barrack Street Jetty at 9.45am, 11.30am, and 2.15pm and returns to Perth at 12.45pm and 3.45pm.
 They offer complimentary tea and coffee on all cruises and WA wine tastings on the last cruise.
 We took the first boat there and the final boat back, which gave us almost five hours in Freo – enough for a family with small kids.

 The cruise in itself is a lovely way to spend 70 minutes, especially on a fine day.
 From Barrack Street Jetty it ducks under Narrows Bridge, cruises by the handsome Old Swan Brewery beneath Kings Park, the native bushland of the sprawling University of Western Australia grounds, and boats bobbing in the water at the swish Royal Perth Yacht Club, before reaching Millionaire’s Row with its headland of ostentatious, multi-level homes.